hmatsukage7/Supermarket/README.md

 GROUP BY month
 ORDER BY month
 ```
-`What are the total sales of all vegetables?`
+`What are the total sales for all vegetables?`
 ```sql
 SELECT
     item_name,